Mon - Sun: 24 hours.

 We could help you begin a claim for any injuries you’ve sustained whilst on holiday if the accident was not your fault.
 Some of the more common injuries claimed for in holiday accident claims include:

-How Much Compensation For Being Injured On Holiday Could I Get?
+How Much Holiday Accident Compensation Could I Claim?

-As no two-holiday accidents are the same, the amount of compensation payable for injury will vary from case to case.
+As no two-holiday accident claims are the same, the amount of compensation payable varies from case to case.
 The amount paid will be determined by a few different factors.
 They include how serious your injuries were, whether you’ve lost any money, and if you’ve suffered life-changing or long-term injuries.

 If you’re injured on holiday and decide to make a claim, and where there is a reasonable chance of success, one of our holiday claim solicitors could represent you on a No Win No Fee basis.
 This will make the claims process less stressful due to the fact you won’t need to worry about spending money on fees while the claim is in progress.

-When solicitors, courts and insurers set compensation amounts, they are able to refer to compensation guidelines set by the Judicial College.
-Therefore, by using our holiday compensation claims calculator below, you can look at what compensation brackets might be applied in your accident claim.
+When solicitors, courts and insurers set compensation amounts, they can refer to compensation guidelines set by the Judicial College.
+Therefore, by using our holiday accident compensation calculator below which is based on those guidelines, you may get some idea of what your holiday injury might be worth.

 Compensation Calculator